-The PYNQ image for the PYNQ-Z1 and PYNQ-Z2 boards are provided precompiled as downloadable SD card images, so you do not need to rerun this flow for these boards unless you want to make changes to the image flow.
+The PYNQ image for supported boards are provided precompiled as downloadable SD card images, so you do not need to rerun this flow for these boards unless you want to make changes to the image flow.

-This flow can also be used as a starting point to build a PYNQ image for another Zynq board.
+This flow can also be used as a starting point to build a PYNQ image for another Zynq / Zynq Ultrascale board.

-The image flow will create the Zynq BOOT.bin, the u-boot bootloader, the Linux Device tree blob, and the Linux kernel.
+The image flow will create the BOOT.bin, the u-boot bootloader, the Linux Device tree blob, and the Linux kernel.